abusalahsarker/qr-code-generator/README.md

 This is a simple web application for generating QR codes from URLs.
 It allows users to enter a URL, generate a corresponding QR code, and download the QR code image.

 Features:
-Generate QR codes from URLs.
+Generate QR codes from URLs,
-Download generated QR codes as PNG images.
+Download generated QR codes as PNG images,
 Responsive design for various screen sizes.

 Technologies Used:
-HTML
+HTML,
-CSS
+CSS,
-JavaScript
+JavaScript,
-qrcode library for generating QR codes
+qrcode library for generating QR codes.

 Usage
 Clone the repository: